Portugal Cycling Holiday Atlantic Coast

 Easy Tour: 35 km, 70% paved, 57 m elevation gain

 Medium: 48 km, 65% paved, 209 m elevation gain.

 Day 6: Porto to Furadouro – Unique landscapes facing the sea, surrounded by pine forests (Cycling 43 km / 27 miles)

 This morning you exchange the hustle and bustle of the city for the peace and quiet of the Atlantic shore.
 Once again, you will have a lovely ride along the coast, partly through a pine woods.
 The day ends in Furadouro, a hospitable town renowned for its excellent fish.
 Enjoy your meal!

-For this last stage, you must not miss visiting the small city of Aveiro, with its picturesque town centre; if you're lucky, you will catch sight of a Moliceiro, the colourful wooden boats used for gathering seaweed.
-Visit the saltpans too, if you can, and enjoy a delightful footbath in one of the pans.
-Once again, this is a beautiful ride of some 55 kms in all today, including through the Protected Natural Reserve of the São Jacinto dunes.
+This is a beautiful ride of 58 kms in all today, including through the Protected Natural Reserve of the São Jacinto dunes.
 Mira, where you will sleep tonight, perhaps to dream, is a small fishing village.
 You will certainly be inspired by the beautiful multi-coloured striped houses.
 Visit some of the little shops too; a nice carpet can be bought at affordable prices.

 Day 8: Mira – Porto